The BC Human Rights Clinic provides free legal assistance to people with provincial human rights complaints.

 • To provide an opportunity for better understanding of human rights;

-• To provide legal assistance and mediation services for complainants with respect to their human rights complaints;
+• To provide legal assistance and mediation support for complainants with respect to their human rights complaints;

 • To provide education and training on human rights and related matters.